What is Genicular Artery Embolization?

 • Not eligible or desiring knee replacement

-GAE can also serve as a bridge to surgery for patients who are suffering from chronic pain, but their knee joint remains in good shape.
-Because knee replacements have a shelf life, we do not want to recommend surgery until it is truly necessary.
+A GAE procedure can also serve as a bridge to surgery for patients who are suffering from chronic pain, but their knee joint remains in good shape.
+Because knee replacement surgery has risks, surgery can be delayed until it’s truly the only option.

 Leading Research on Genicular Artery Embolization